CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     -   `stderr`: the content of standard error (`str`)
     -   `file:FNAME`: the content of file FNAME (`str`)

-    The expected values may be either simple scalar values, in which case the actual values are compared for equality with them, or dicts of two items: `test` is the test name and `value` the expected value.
+    The expected values may have several different forms:

+    1. simple scalar value, in which case the actual value is compared for equality with it;
+    2. a dict of two items: `test` is the test name (one of the values shown below) and `value` the expected value;
+    3. a dict with test names (see below) as keys and expected values as values (the value may also be a list, in which case each item in the list is treated as a separate value to be tested);
+       or
+    4. a list whose items may be any of the other: all tests must pass.

     Supported test names are the following (*actual* is the actual value, *expected* the expected value specified as the value of the key `value`):

     -   `==`: *actual* equals *expected*
     -   `!=`: *actual* is not equal to *expected*